FelixAugenstein/watson-assistant-webhooks-tutorial/README.md

 ## Set up the Watson Assistant on the IBM Cloud

 In your IBM Cloud Account go to the dashboard by clicking the IBM Logo in the upper left.
-Select the AI / Machine Learning category under services or search for Watson Assistant.
+Go to Catalog and select the AI / Machine Learning category under services or search for Watson Assistant.
 Then create a new Watson Assistant service, the Lite Plan should work for this tutorial.

 ![Create Watson Assistant](readme_images/create-watson-assistant.png)